antao97/dgcnn.pytorch/README.md

 &nbsp;

 **Tip:** The result of point cloud experiment usually faces greater randomness than 2D image.
-We suggest you run your experiement more than one time and select the best result.
+We suggest you run your experiment more than one time and select the best result.

 &nbsp;
 ## Requirements